PartnershipOnAI/safelife/README.md

 Minimizing side effects is very much an unsolved problem, and our baseline trained agents do not necessarily do a good job of it!
 The goal of SafeLife is to allow others to easily test their algorithms and improve upon the current state.

-A paper describing the SafeLife environment is available [here](https://drive.google.com/file/d/0B3mY6u_lryzdT0lLVi1nRVJmcVR3RzRBQzY3MXI1a0tBZVM0/view) (arXiv version will be posted shortly).
+A paper describing the SafeLife environment is available [on arXiv](https://arxiv.org/abs/1912.01217).

 ## Quick start